CAD

 To retrieve your connection information, click Connect.

-Note: It may take several minutes to display connection information similar to that shown in Figure 5.
+Note: It may take several minutes to display connection information like that shown in Figure 5.

 Figure 5: Connection Information